The Successes of the Tobacco Controllers

 Underpinning our successes are a growing urgency to scale up FCTC implementation as a key component of global health and to achieve momentum towards the Sustainable Development Goals.

 This is hard to understand.
-‘Underpinning’ is a singular noun so it should read, ‘Underpinning our successes is…’ Note successes in the plural—they’ve a lot to congratulate themselves about, it seems.
-Now, if there is urgency about something it doesn’t add to the meaning to say ‘growing urgency’.
+‘Underpinning’ is a singular noun so it should read, ‘Underpinning our successes is…’ That aside, note ‘successes’ in the plural – they’ve a lot to congratulate themselves about, it seems.
+Now, if there’s urgency about something it doesn’t add to the meaning to say ‘growing urgency’.
 And surely the urgency, whether growing or otherwise, is in the ‘implementation’ of what follows; one cannot ‘scale up’ implementation since this word means that something is completed or fulfilled.
-Further, the implementation, we learn, is not just any old boring component, but a key component of global health, whatever that means.
+Further, the implementation, we learn, is not just any old boring component, but a key (!) component of global health, whatever that means.
 Next, they want to ‘achieve momentum’.
 It’s difficult to see how they can do this.
-Momentum can be initiated, gathered, sustained, or increased, but what does she mean by ‘achieve momentum’?
+Momentum can be initiated, gathered, sustained, or increased, but what does she mean by achieve momentum?

 The main point of the Message is that it seeks to draw a parallel between the Covid-19 pandemic and smoking.

 Covid-19 is a terrible natural disaster.
-(Or not entirely, if we look at the probable origin of the pandemic in the cruel ‘live markets’ in Wuhan, China.)
+(Or not entirely, if we look at the possible origin of the pandemic in the cruel ‘live markets’ in Wuhan or that it might have escaped from a laboratory in that city in China.)
 But smoking is a wholly unnatural disaster: it’s man-made.
 Cigarettes do not occur in nature but are produced in factories.
 Nonetheless, Ms Lindorff does have a point with this false analogy: if the political will were there, the smoking problem could be solved, as I’ll discuss in a moment.